tuanrobe1989/lavoshop/wp-content/plugins/variation-swatches-for-woocommerce/readme.txt

 7. Add new attribute color when edit a product

 == Changelog ==
+= 2.1.4 =
+* Replace wp.ajax by normal ajax call, fix media upload
+* Removing unused function, reformat code
+* Update recommended plugins loaded from server
+* Added support for radio button in pro
+* Added tooltip image support in pro
+* Added custom tooltip text support in pro

+= 2.1.3 =
+* Fixed firefox showing unavailable sizes
+* Create option for image position for swatches
+* Added arrows for the margin and padding setting fields
+* Fix swatches not resetting appearance on click event
+* Add option to use variable image only
+* Add an option to disable checking variation availability

 = 2.1.2 =
 * Remove inline styles when disable plugin styling is active
 * Remove unnecessary data when getting the product variation